A novel in verse.

 From Newbery-winning author, Kwame Alexander.

 For middle schools.

-There are certainly students (and adults?) who might be skeptical about how a novel in verse can work.
-But it won’t take anyone long to see how beguiling and bewitching and effective the technique can be.
-Short chapter/poems that call the reader’s close attention to language and phrasing – its arrangement and the descriptive, poetic detail.
-A reader is hooked into the story – and inside the head of the protagonist (Nick) – slyly and unexpectedly, almost before you know it.
+There are certainly students (and adults) who might be skeptical about how a novel-in-verse can work, but it won’t take anyone long to see how bewitching the technique can be.
+Poems double as chapters that call the reader’s close attention to language and phrasing, its arrangement and descriptive, poetic detail.
+A reader is hooked into the story, and inside Nick’s head, almost before you know it.

-And it is sure to captivate and stimulate your Middle School Readers – some of them perhaps despite themselves.
-It is also sure to provide a raft of opportunities to discuss and explore all of those themes – how to talk to girls, how to think about your parents, what poems or books you like – with your students, in your classrooms, and with your parents.
+Booked is sure to captivate readers of all ages – particularly your middle schoolers, some of them perhaps despite themselves.
+It is also sure to provide a raft of opportunities to discuss and explore all of those themes: how to talk to girls, how to think about your parents, what poems or books you like – with your students, in your classrooms, and with your parents.